lczhao/talktive/README.md

+##Talktive
+This is a forum template that acquire several key idea of modern web application design. <br/>
+This template is built in AnuglarJS and styled using bootstrap.<br/>

+###Installation
-You have to have node.js in order to run this app.
+You have to install node.js in order to run this app.

-First, download node.js from http://nodejs.org/
+First, download node.js from http://nodejs.org/<br/>

-then, install the node package express in the folder
+Then, install the node package express in the repository folder

+    $ cd /usr/Source/Repo/talktive
-/usr/talktive $ npm install express
+    $ npm install express

-Then, start up the server by
+Then, start up the server by:

     $ node app.js

 Finally open your browser, and visit http://localhost:3000/